canincarlos/cultureclap/README.md

 ### Hi there 👋

+My name is Canin Carlos, a.k.a.
+Culture Clap.

+I'm a self-taught developer and survivor of white supremacy.
 <!--
 **cultureclap/cultureclap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.